-2. Privacy
+2. \Privacy

 - i) Everyone is entitled to respect for his or her private and family life, home, health and correspondence, including digital communications. - ii) Editors will be expected to justify intrusions into any individual's private life without consent.
-Account will be taken of the complainant's own public disclosures of information. - iii) It is unacceptable to photograph individuals, without their consent, in public or private places where there is a reasonable expectation of privacy.
+In considering an individual's reasonable expectation of privacy, account will be taken of the complainant's own public disclosures of information and the extent to which the material complained about is already in the public domain or will become so. - iii) It is unacceptable to photograph individuals, without their consent, in public or private places where there is a reasonable expectation of privacy.

-3. Harassment
+3. \Harassment

 - i) Journalists must not engage in intimidation, harassment or persistent pursuit. - ii) They must not persist in questioning, telephoning, pursuing or photographing individuals once asked to desist; nor remain on property when asked to leave and must not follow them.
-If requested, they must identify themselves and whom they represent. - iii) Editors must ensure these principles are observed by those working for them and take care not to use non-compliant material from other sources.
+If requested, they must identify themselves and whom they represent.

-4. Intrusion into grief or shock
+- iii) Editors must ensure these principles are observed by those working for them and take care not to use non-compliant material from other sources. - 4.
+Intrusion into grief or shock